 "The history of the Wrocław University Library begins in 1945, when the group of scientists under the leadership by prof. Stanisław Kulczyński, came to the city” wrote in 1968 Bronislaw Kocowski .
 Some members of this group, whose purpose was to create a new library, found buildings of Stadtbibliothek (former City Library) in quite a good shape (remained intact during the war) and took them over.
 First director of the library was Antoni Knot, Ph.D., a member of the founding group of scientists .

-Nowadays the library consists of several buildings.
-Taking into account the needs of users the major Library’s home is located at Szajnochy 7/9 St. It is a pseudo-gothic structure made of red bricks – so called ‘Redigeranum’ – where the reading rooms, catalogs, information centers, circulation desks, and main stacks are located.
-On Szajnochy 10 St., the next door structure built in 1785, in years 1945-2013 main departments, including Collections’ Acquisition Department, Monographs and Serials Departments, as well as directors offices and administration were housed.
+Originally, the Library consisted of several buildings.
+The most important, from the point of view of the wide masses of users, was located on Szajnochy 7/9 St. It was a pseudo-gothic structure made of red bricks - so called ‘Redigeranum’ - where, besides the Main Reading Room, were situated catalogs, information centers, lending departments, and main storage department.
+On Szajnochy 10 St., the next door structure built in 1785, in years 1945-2013 were housed the majority of the workshops, including Collections’ Acquisition Department, Monographs and Serials Departments, as well as directors offices and administration.

 In 2013 first stage of moving Library to the new building at Fryderyk Joliot-Curie 12 St. has been begun.
 From September 2013, functional departments as well as director and Library’s administration started to work in the new building.